antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 At this point Nick and I will take any submission for new twig templates and test them out first.
 I think from this process this group can help us create a viable system for submission in the future.

 We can't promise a firm turn around time as we have no idea how many of you will be submitting a template.
-However we are excited to take a look at what you will be creating and seeing it usedin the wild.
+However we are excited to take a look at what you will be creating and seeing it used in the wild.

-Any questions?
+Of course this offering is so new and in the early stages so much of this may change.
+We are really looking forward to developing this with our developer partners.
+The feedback is needed to drive the development of custom templates in the direction that makes the most sense for IDX and anyone submitting a twig template.

+I encourage everyone to explore twig more deeply.
+Todays workshop is more of crash course or an intro to twig.
+There is much more to explore.

+Any questions before we begin?

 Let's code.

 ####code

-Using twigs templating is pretty straight forward, but let's start with the basics.
+Using twigs templating is pretty straight forward, but let's start with the basic variables.

 In the example code you see we have some normal IDX values like address, price, etc...

 In the IDX system these values would be filled in from our database using the listing ID for the db look up.

 The php portions of the example code shown would be what IDX Broker runs on our servers.

+You won't have to worry about most of this, but what knowing happens on the sever will help you to know what to expect to use in your templates.

 Notice that one of the variables declared where this template came from.
 Attribution will be required and no temple will be used with out the IDX Broker attribution link that currently is on all IDX Broker details page templates.